pilcrowonpaper/atproto-oauth-example/README.md

 ## Deploying to production

-This demo acts as a confidential OAuth client when deployed.
+This example uses confidential OAuth clients when deployed.

-The AT Protocol requires confidential clients to use signed JWTs for authentication and this demo uses JWTs signed with ECDSA with the P-256 curve.
+The AT Protocol requires confidential clients to use signed JWTs for authentication and this example uses JWTs signed with ECDSA with the P-256 curve.
 Generate a private and public key with `openssl`:

 ```
 openssl genpkey -algorithm EC -pkeyopt ec_paramgen_curve:P-256 -pkeyopt ec_param_enc:named_curve | openssl pkcs8 -topk8 -nocrypt -outform pem > oauth-private-key.pem